 A stranded dolphin has been rescued after being washed up a deserted channel on a remote beach.

-Three local families and lifeboat volunteers in Fenit, Co Kerry, joined forces to save the mammal, which was found by Breda McCarthy as she walked her dog on Tuesday night.
+Three local families and lifeboat volunteers in Fenit, Co Kerry, joined forces to save the mammal, which was found by Breda McCarthy as she walked her dog last night.

 It is believed the dolphin had swum in at high tide before getting cut off from the sea.

-It was wrapped up, transported to the harbour and then taken out to sea, where it circled the boat.
+It was wrapped up, transported by 4x4 to the harbour and then taken out to sea, where it circled the boat.